ayushkmr/spa-pup/SYSTEM_DESIGN.md

 - API client for communication with the backend
 - TypeScript for type safety
 - Responsive design for all device sizes
+- JWT authentication with protected routes
+- Tabbed interface for different appointment statuses
+- Statistics visualization with charts
+- Date range selection for reporting
+- Breed selection and filtering

 ### Backend (NestJS)
 - TypeScript-based Node.js framework